English Department Consultation

 Solution: Create a forum prompt that invites students to declare their digital identity within the first week of the course.
 For this social justice class, students recorded a “Day in their life video”.
 Students used a device of their choice to record a two- minute video describing a day in their lives.
 This set the stage for students to feel a sense of belonging, connect more easily with their peers and provide the instructor with a direct understanding of who their students are.

 Designed a digital scavenger hunt assignment to orient to the library resources.

-Created virtual field trips to observe public forum and twitter hashtags and reflect on discoveries.
+Created virtual field trips to observe public forums and twitter hashtags; then reflect on their discoveries.

-Faculty gained a strong sense understand of their students early on in the course.
-This allowed them to support online conversations more strategically and in some cases inform student group assignments.
+Faculty gained a strong sense of their students early on in the course.
+This allowed them to support online conversations more personally and it informed group membership.